zhudotexe/FFXIV_PaissaDB/README.md

 }
 ```

 This JWT should be sent as an `Authorization` bearer header to all endpoints that require it.
-Note that the `iss` claim
-is `PaissaDB` regardless of what service generates the token.

 ## Developer Notes